ibm-cloud-docs/cephaas/s3_cert_upload.md

 ```
 {: screen}

-You can also use the alias `sds` as an alternative to `software-defined-storage` and `crtu` an alternative to `cred-upload` for the CLI actions.
+You can also use the alias `sds` as an alternative to `software-defined-storage` and `crtu` an alternative to `cret-upload` for the CLI actions.
 {: tip}

 ## Uploading S3 certificate with the API